Gift cards sold at Coles and Woolworths

 - Card theft or loss.
 These gift cards are treated as cash.
 This means that if they are lost or stolen, there is little chance of reclaiming the value of the card.

 - Cash equivalent purchase.
-Woolworths and Coles gift cards are classified as "cash equivalent purchases", so if you use a credit card to buy them, the transaction will be treated as a cash advance.
+Woolworths and Coles gift cards are typically classified as "cash equivalent purchases", so if you use a credit card to buy them, the transaction will be treated as a cash advance.
 This means you'll have to pay a cash advance fee and the cash advance interest rate.
 The payment also won't be eligible to earn points through a credit card rewards program.

 Pros and cons of using a supermarket gift card